BoergeSt/HamiltonODE/README.md

 # HamiltonODE

 HamiltonODE is a Julia package for numerically integrating Hamilton Equations.
 It is mainly focused on comparing different solvers with each others.
-For a quick start, look at the jupyter notebooks in Examples/Jupyter.
+For a quick start, have a look at the jupyter notebooks in ./Examples/Jupyter.